Agusienka/resume-builder/frontend/README.md

 #Acknowledgement:

 This project was inspired by job serach and trying to make best resume using diffrent tempaltes.
-We used You Tube tutorial to make this project.
+We used You Tube tutorial and google to make this project.
-Many thanks to our instructor who helped us whenever we are stuck.
+Many thanks to our instructor who helped us whenever needed.